Denis O'Brien: Esat Telecom and Esat Digifone

 In 1991, O'Brien formed a telecommunications consortium called Esat Telecom to compete with the state-owned Telecom Eireann.
 In partnership with Telenor, Norway's state telecom operator, Esat formed Esat Digifone, which made a successful bid for Ireland's second GSM mobile licence.
 Circumstances around the awarding of the licence to Esat Digifone became the subject of the Moriarty Tribunal.

 On 7 November 1997, Esat Telecom Group plc held an initial public offering and was listed on the Irish Stock Exchange, London Stock Exchange, and NASDAQ.
 In 2000, Telenor made a bid for control of the company, but O'Brien sold it to BT, reportedly making €250 million from the sale.

 Aergo Capital

-In 1999, O'Brien co-founded aircraft leasing company Aergo Capital, of which he owned an 80% stake.
+In 1999, O'Brien co-founded aircraft leasing company Aergo Capital, in which he owned an 80% stake.
 From its inception until 2014, Aergo traded more than 150 aircraft with a gross value of over €791 million (approximately $1 billion).
 In October 2014, O'Brien and his partner, Fred Browne, sold the company to CarVal, a US investment firm; Browne remained with the new company as CEO.